patroni/patroni/docs/replica_bootstrap.rst

 expires, cascade replicas will perform an election to choose another leader from the standbys.

+There is no further relationship between the standby cluster and the primary cluster it replicates from, in particular, they must not share the same DCS scope if they use the same DCS.
+They do not know anything else from each other apart from replication information.
+Also, the standby cluster is not being displayed in ``patronictl list`` or ``patronictl topology`` output on the primary cluster.

 For the sake of flexibility, you can specify methods of creating a replica and recovery WAL records when a cluster is in the "standby mode" by providing `create_replica_methods` key in `standby_cluster` section.
 It is distinct from